-6 local young music-makers will work with professional musicians, music producers and a filmmaker to create an original ‘Song for South Derbyshire’, which will feature as part of a short film/music video made by the group, using locations across the district.
+An exciting new project!
+This Summer, 6 local young music-makers worked with professional musicians, music producers and a filmmaker to create an original ‘Song for South Derbyshire’, which will feature as part of a music video made by the group, using locations across the district.

 In July, the group worked with Folk Musician Sarah Matthews to create melodies and lyrics for a chorus, the group then went onto work with Hip-Hop Artist Jam Jam to develop lyrics for 3 verses, and recorded a demo with Music Producer Joe Sheridan.
 The group then went into Electric Fields, a professional recording and production studio managed by Piggyback Studios, and recorded their new composition, working with music producers Chris White and Dan Gallagher.

-In August, inspired by their new track, the group will work with filmmaker Chris Bevan to plan and make their own short film which will be premiered as part of the ‘Our Place’ livestream event in September.
+In August, inspired by their new track, the group worked with filmmaker Chris Bevan of YSP Media to plan and make their own short film which will premiere as part of the ‘Our Place’ livestream event on Thursday 9th September.

 Our Place, is a partnership project led by Junction Arts, which will commission 7 artist residencies in 7 communities across the region to co-create new work that is representative of place.
 Each new work will be filmed by filmmaker Chris Bevan in a showcase feature of between 3-10 mins duration per community/residency and edited together for a final web broadcast of between 45-60 minutes long.
 The broadcast will be curated to showcase a diversity of artforms, content and communities that make up our diverse East Midlands.